UAMRaVT/wiki_optitrack/README.md

-# Optitrack Prime 13x System
+# OptiTrack Prime 13x System
-> :warning: This wiki is still very much work-in-progress.
-If you feel that some information are misleading or missing, feel free to create it and make a PR.
+> :warning: This wiki is still very much a work in progress.
+If you feel that some information is misleading or missing, feel free to create it and make a PR.

 ## Table of Contents
 - [Introduction](#introduction)